Comparing Magnum Opus Acquisition (NYSE:OPA) and SOBR Safe (OTCMKTS:SOBR)

-Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the better business?
-We will contrast the two companies based on the strength of their institutional ownership, valuation, profitability, analyst recommendations, risk, dividends and earnings.
+Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the superior business?
+We will contrast the two companies based on the strength of their dividends, valuation, earnings, profitability, analyst recommendations, risk and institutional ownership.

+71.4% of Magnum Opus Acquisition shares are held by institutional investors.
+Comparatively, 2.3% of SOBR Safe shares are held by institutional investors.
+19.9% of Magnum Opus Acquisition shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

+This table compares Magnum Opus Acquisition and SOBR Safe’s net margins, return on equity and return on assets.

 |Sell Ratings